[This is now officially an oldie, but since some trivia never fades, I roll it out each time it’s time for the

 As part of The A Position’s 2014 Masters issue of The Grain I was willing to put my future tournament credentials on the line and, as “The Curmudgeon” host Hal Phillips puts it, “speak truth to power.”
 Hal, fellow TAPster David DeSmith and I had a good time having a chinwag about the tournament, picking our favorites and dark horses, handing out Green Jackets for things we like about the Masters, and Soggy Pimento Sandwiches for things we’re less fond of.

-Neither the podcast nor that edition of The Grain remain available, but all that need be said is that my prognostication was way off.
+Neither the podcast nor that edition of The Grain remain available, but all that need be said is that my prognostication was way off the mark.
 My favorite, as in who I hoped might win, was Phil Mickelson.
 But my actual pick to win was Zach Johnson.
 Both missed the cut, and Bubba Watson won the title for the second time.
 I was also one year off on noting that the two nines were reversed from the original MacKenzie design.
 It happened after, not before, the first tournament.

 I just thought I’d idly repeat some of the random trivia I unearthed while actually doing a little research before our chat.
 Since the Masters doesn’t begin until the back nine on Sunday, it should make for good idle reading.